 And so, another female mosquito has survived the winter and has successfully brought a new batch of little blood-suckers into the world.

-Thanks to this guide, you now know the answer to the question, ‘where do mosquitoes go in the winter?’
+Thanks to this guide, you now know the answer to this question.

 Just remember, one of the places that those sneaky female mosquitoes like to hide out is in the entryways of your home.
-So, it’s important to clean those areas and protect your home with natural repellents and mosquito zappers, even in the colder months.
+They may also be found in cellars where the temperature is warmer than the outside temperature.